Foxconn suicides: Reports

-The 2010 suicides prompted 20 Chinese universities to compile an 83-page report on Foxconn, which they described as a "labor camp".
+The 2010 suicides prompted twenty Chinese universities to compile an 83-page report on Foxconn, which they described as a "labor camp".
 Interviews of 1,800 Foxconn workers at 12 factories found evidence of illegal overtime and failure to report accidents.
 The report also criticized Foxconn's management style, which it called inhumane and abusive.
 Additionally, long working hours, discrimination towards Mainland Chinese workers by their Taiwanese coworkers, and a lack of working relationships were all presented as potential problems in the university report.

 A 2012 audit of Foxconn performed by the Fair Labor Association, at the request of Apple Inc., suggested that workplace accidents might be commonplace and that workers may consider overtime pay insufficient.

 Crisis management

 During the first two and a half months, which included six of the fourteen deaths from suicide, Foxconn took a "no comment" approach to their business crisis.
-This left them vulnerable to media attacks, allowing the media to fill in their own information about the suicides.
+This left them vulnerable to attacks from the press, allowing news media to fill in their own information about the suicides.
 Li and Xu made a statement, in their case study about the business' suicides, that "Foxconn's series of employee suicides were severe events in the mind of the general public, and its 'no comment' strategy led to a more negative perception of its reputation and severe consequences."
 After the sixth suicide, Liu Kun, a spokesperson for Foxconn, stated that they were handling the crisis.
 He also started using a "denial strategy" to avoid any blame for the suicides and instead directed the fault at "the victims and societal problems."

 One of the ways Foxconn started handling the crisis was to require that employees sign a waiver stating that Foxconn would not be made liable if any individuals were to die by suicide.
 This, however, caused more troubles for Foxconn and they eventually retracted the document.
 After they removed the waiver, they installed safety netting around the facility to prevent future suicides.
-Foxconn also implemented a pay raise from 950 yuan to 1200 yuan, but they in turn increased their quota by twenty percent as well.
+Foxconn also implemented a pay raise from 950 yuan to 1200 yuan, but they in turn increased their quota by 20% as well.
 Lastly, Foxconn opened their doors to two-hundred journalists.
 Foxconn informed the writers that they were taking extra steps for the future; which included safety netting and more help hotlines for employees to be able to call.